kaneganteng/Trip-Planner-3000/README.md

 ## Features

-- Search & Book Flights: Users can search for available flights based on dates and destinations.
+- Search Flights: Users can search for available flights based on dates and destinations.
-- Hotel Reservations: Reserve hotels according to location, price, and rating.
+- SearchvHotel: See hotels according to location, price, and rating.
 - Local Events: Discover local events during the trip to enrich the travel experience.
 - User Authentication: Secure login and registration with JWT authentication.
 - Responsive Design: Fully responsive design that works well on mobile and desktop devices.